The Peacock Angel in other Religions

 The Peacock Angel among the Maya

-In the Maya tradition the Peacock Angel is known as the spirit of Quetzlcoatl, the “Plumed Serpent.”
-In the Quiche Maya cosmology found in the Popul Vuh there is a passage very similar to that found in Genesis (and no doubt has the same origin) which states that the Creator moved upon the face of the waters.
-In Genesis this creator is recognized to be the synthesis of a group of creator spirits (usually counted as seven) known as the Elohim.
-Similarly, in the Popul Voh the creator is a blue-green plumed serpent, or “Quetzlcoatl,” comprised of seven creator spirits.
-The plumed or feathered serpent of the Quiche Maya denotes the Son of God who was the union of the primal male (feathers) and female (serpent body) principles which united to produce the middle color of blue-green.
-This blue-green dragon is, in other cultures, a peacock rather than a dragon.
-Thus, the blue-green plumed serpent is the Quiche Maya representation of the Yezidis Peacock Angel.
+Among the Maya the Peacock Angel is known as the spirit of Quetzlcoatl, the “Plumed Serpent.”
+In Quiche Maya cosmology found in the Popul Vuh there is a passage very similar to that found in Genesis (and no doubt has the same origin) which states that the Creator moved upon “the face of the waters.”
+In Genesis this Creator is recognized to be the synthesis of a group of creator spirits (usually counted as seven) known as the Elohim.
+This same Creator in the Popul Vuh is the Plumed Serpent comprised of seven creators, “those who create.”
+Taken together, the Creator of both Genesis and the Popul Vuh is a manifestation of Tawsi Melek, the Peacock Angel, who is the synthesis of the seven creator spirits, the Seven Great Angels.

 The Peacock Angel in Greece & Egypt